Dedicated Team Model for Your Business: Definition, Approach and Benefits

 Dedicated team structure

-Team composition is determined by project phase, scope, tech stack, volume, management model and overall development strategy.
+Team composition is determined by project phase, scope, tech stack, volume, management model, and overall development strategy.
 Generally, a long-standing technology provider can set up a team with diverse competencies and roles.
 Depending on project specifics and requirements for dedicated developers, team structure may include the following roles:

 - Business: Business Analyst, UX Expert